 Two words: Stock photos

 In the years leading up to 2020, startups used illustrations to market their product so heavily, we will now see a backlash.
 Instead, companies are promoting their products with stock photos.
-This far into the future, suited folks huddled around "water coolers" and speaking into "Bluetooth headsets" have a new, refreshingly human warmth about them.
+Considering the vast technological advancements in 2020, suited folks huddled around "water coolers" and speaking into "Bluetooth headsets" have a refreshingly human warmth about them.